jessegoodier/NGINX-101-Workshop-UDF/Workshop_Config_Guide.md

 ### Configure a Gateway

 The Gateway is for traffic aggregation for ingress into the network & nginx instances, which is a collection of server blocks.
-A server block is similiar to a virtual server on a BIG-IP.
+A server block is similar to a virtual server on a BIG-IP.

 4. Click on the NGINX logo and select **Services**.
 5. Go to **Gateways** and select the **Create** button (upper right) or **Create Gateway** under *Quick Actions*.
 6. Create a new gateway, call it ***yourname*-gw**
-7. A the bottom, under **Environment**, select **production** and hit next.
+7. At the bottom, under **Environment**, select **production** and hit next.
 8. In the **Placements**, select your NGINX instance, hit **Next**.
 9. Under the hostnames, add
    1. http://nginx.ddns.net